melroy89/gitlab-deployer/README.md

 In production we use Docker, see [docker-compose.yml](docker-compose.yml) file to start the Docker container leveraging Docker Compose.
 It's advised to run the service behind a reverse proxy (eg. Nginx).

 Start the container using: `docker compose up` or start in the background using: `docker compose up -d`.
-_Note:_ If you instaled Docker Compose manually, the script name is `docker-compose` instead of `docker compose`.
+_Note:_ If you installed Docker Compose manually, the script name is `docker-compose` instead of `docker compose`.

 ### Setup a GitLab Job